-- 1. All entries compete together, no division - 2.
-An entry consists of a 10 lb.
+1. All entries compete together, no division

+- 2. An entry consists of a 10 lb.
 Sample of wheat grown by the exhibitor in the current year.
 All entries must be combine run.
 Hand picked and /or screened entries are not allowed - 3.
 It will be necessary for the grower to fill out a crop data card on each wheat sample.
 These crop data cards will be available at participating elevators and at the Hodgeman County Extension Office.
 These crop data cards must accompany each wheat sample. - 4.
 Each exhibitor will be limited to one (1) entry for each class. - 5.
 Quality samples from the Hodgeman County Wheat Show will be entered in the State Fair Market Wheat Show. - 6.
 Samples will be sent to the Kansas Grain Inspection Service.
 Samples will be analyzed and judged on the following criteria based on a point system listed below.

 Judging Criteria:

-Variety selection
+Variety selection 250 points

-Protein
+Protein 200 points

-Test Weight
+Test Weight 200 points

-Dockage
+Dockage 200 points

-Shrunken & Broken
+Shrunken & Broken 100 points

-Completeness of data card
+Completeness of data card 50 points

-Total of all Criteria
+Total of all Criteria 1000 points

+~ .
+1